artefactory/redis-team-THM/blog/content/99_submission.md

 Max Results (eg. 3): 4
 ```

-## Search the arXiv database
+## Searching the arXiv database

 <script id="asciicast-5e9QHIS62HZDL1VkSFtAVlvjF" src="https://asciinema.org/a/5e9QHIS62HZDL1VkSFtAVlvjF.js" async></script>

 ### Searching for keywords

-Just type a few words like `category theory` and results will be fetched in [BibTeX article](https://www.bibtex.com/e/article-entry/) format ready for you to copy paste on the bibliography part of your research paper.
+Just type a few words like `category theory` and results will be fetched in [BibTeX article](https://www.bibtex.com/e/article-entry/) format, ready for the bibliography part of your research paper.

 ```
 THM # search keywords